ysyk2021/the-power-of-gratitude-in-the-workplace-cultivating-an-attitude-of-gratitude-for-a-more-positive/src/chapter-5-2.md

-Using Gratitude to Enhance Relationships - Strengthening Connections with Colleagues and Superiors
+Strengthening Connections with Colleagues and Superiors
 =============================================================================================================

 Gratitude is a powerful emotion that can help to strengthen relationships and build trust in the workplace.
 By expressing appreciation for the contributions of others, individuals can create a more positive and supportive work environment.
 In this chapter, we'll explore some effective ways to use gratitude to enhance relationships with colleagues and superiors.